 Salary and Job Outlook

-While there are no specific employment statistics for horse rehabilitation therapists, the BLS projects that employment of veterinarians will increase 12% from 2012 to 2022, which is average compared to other job sectors.
-In May 2014, the BLS reported that veterinarians earned an average annual salary of $87,590.
+While there are no specific employment statistics for horse rehabilitation specialists, the BLS projects that employment of veterinarians will increase 9% from 2014 to 2024, which is faster than average compared to other job sectors.
+In May 2015, the BLS reported that veterinarians earned an average annual salary of $88,490.